Gabi-Gindoff/MazeGame/README.md

 By: Adam Christopher & Gabriella Gindoff

 ## Project Goals

-The primary goal of the Maze Game project is to create an interactive and engaging game where users can navigate through a maze, collect packages, and reach the end goal.
-Additionally, the project aims to incorporate features such as displaying jokes upon collecting packages and providing an option to reveal the shortest path using the space bar.
+The primary goal of the Maze Game project is to create an interactive and enjoyable gaming experience for users.
+Through maze navigation, package collection, and reaching the game's endpoint, users are immersed in a dynamic and challenging environment.
+A distinctive feature is the incorporation of packages, each revealing lighthearted jokes upon collection, with the aim of enhancing user happiness.
+This unique approach seeks to create a positive and uplifting atmosphere within the game, contributing to the creation of a safe space for players.

+Furthermore, the project aspires to showcase the practical application of techniques and concepts learned in class throughout the software development process.
+Drawing on fundamental programming and software design principles, Python serves as the primary language, while the Pygame library facilitates graphical user interface development.
+The project employs data structures, such as queues for Breadth-First Search, demonstrating the application of class-learned algorithms.
+The incorporation of interactive buttons on the home page reflects the utilization of event-driven programming concepts.
+Emphasis is placed on user experience design, integrating principles learned in class for intuitive and visually appealing interfaces.

+In summary, the Maze Game project not only aims to provide entertainment but also serves as a tangible application of class-learned techniques and concepts in software development.
+Through this integration, the project seeks to reinforce programming principles and deliver an engaging and uplifting user experience.

 ## Significance of the Project
 The Maze Game contributes to Safe Space by providing an entertaining and lighthearted activity for users.
 Games can serve as a valuable tool for relaxation and stress relief, promoting mental well-being.
 Moreover, the incorporation of jokes in the game adds an element of humor, further enhancing the user experience and contributing positively to their mood.